dimitri-nicolo/calico/master/usage/domain-based-policy.md

 There are two ways for a rule to specify allowed domain names:

-1. By listing those domain names directly in `allowedEgressDomains`.
+1. By listing those domain names directly in `destination.domains`.

 2. With a `destination.selector` that matches a [GlobalNetworkSet]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/globalnetworkset)